It was this recipe that started me off in doing this project as Margaret included it in her book and attributed it to me.

 Tender pork in a sweet ginger and soya sauce.

-Fry the pork in the olive oil until all the water that has been added has been released and you can actually fry it.
+Fry the pork in the olive oil until all the water that has been added by the butcher has been released and you can actually fry it.
 Reserve and then sweat off the onions garlic and ginger.
 Return the pork to the pan.
 Add the beer and a good slug of ketjap and the treacle.
 If you don't have ketjap manis add ordinary soy sauce, an extra teaspoon of treacle and 2 teaspoons of brown sugar.
 Simmer for half an hour or so.

 Serve with boiled rice, Krupeuks and pieces of cucumber.